K9 Mask Sees Major Boost From ‘Shark Tank’ Appearance, Company Now Looks To Expand

 — K9Mask (@K9Mask) November 17, 2020

-It wasn’t just social media lighting up due to the innovative product.
+It wasn’t just social media lighting up due to the innovative design.
 K9 Mask drew attention across the internet, shooting to the top of Google search trends in the hour after the Shark Tank episode first aired.